netgen/local-development-setup/curl/README.md

 curl --head https://phpinfo.php74
 ```

+Make sure that scheme part of the URL from the command above is `https`.
+You
-You should receive an output like below:
+should receive an output like below:

 ```console
 HTTP/1.1 200 OK